Ross Pond State Park

-Ross Pond State Park is a public recreation area covering 314 acre in the town of Killingly, Connecticut.
-The state park offers hiking, hunting, fishing, and a boat launch.
+Ross Pond State Park is a public recreation area covering 372 acre in the towns of Killingly and Plainfield, Connecticut.
+The state park offers rock climbing, mountain biking, hiking, hunting, fishing, and a boat launch.
 It sits adjacent to Old Furnace State Park and a blue-blazed trail connects the two.
-Ross Pond State Park entered the Connecticut Register and Manual in 1964 as a state park of 181 acre.
+Ross Pond State Park entered the Connecticut Register and Manual in 1964 as a state park with 181 acre.